Anxhina/RestaurantProject/README.md

 # RestaurantProject
 # RestaurantProject
-Yoi can login in Admin page with :
+You can login in Admin page with :
 Username: admin
 Password: admin